Tommy Douglas: Early life

-Thomas Clement Douglas was born in 1904 in Camelon, Falkirk, Scotland, the son of Annie (née Clement) and Thomas Douglas, an iron moulder who fought in the Boer War.
-In 1910, his family emigrated to Canada, where they settled in Winnipeg.
-Shortly before he left Scotland, Douglas fell and injured his right knee.
+Thomas Clement Douglas was born in 1904 in Falkirk, the son of Annie (née Clement) and Thomas Douglas, an iron moulder who fought in the Boer War.
+In 1910 at age 7, his family immigrated to Canada, where they settled in Winnipeg.
+Shortly before he left the United Kingdom, Douglas fell and injured his right knee.
 Osteomyelitis set in and he underwent a number of operations in Scotland in an attempt to cure the condition.
 Later in Winnipeg, the osteomyelitis flared up again, and Douglas was sent to hospital.
 Doctors there told his parents his leg would have to be amputated; however, a well-known orthopedic surgeon took interest and agreed to treat him for free if his parents allowed medical students to observe.
 After several operations, Douglas's leg was saved.
 This experience convinced him that health care should be free to all.
 Many years later, Douglas told an interviewer, "I felt that no boy should have to depend either for his leg or his life upon the ability of his parents to raise enough money to bring a first-class surgeon to his bedside."

-During World War I, the family went back to Glasgow.
+During World War I (aged 12 to 15), the family went back to Glasgow.
 They returned to Winnipeg in late 1918, in time for Douglas to witness the Winnipeg general strike.
 From a rooftop vantage point on Main Street, he witnessed the police charging the strikers with clubs and guns, and a streetcar being overturned and set on fire.
 He also witnessed the Royal Canadian Mounted Police (RCMP) shoot and kill one of the workers.
 This incident influenced Douglas later in life by cementing his commitment to protect fundamental freedoms in a Bill of Rights when he was premier of Saskatchewan.

 In 1920, at the age of 15, Douglas began amateur boxing at the One Big Union gym in Winnipeg.
 Weighing 135 lb, he won the 1922 Lightweight Championship of Manitoba after a six-round fight.
 Douglas sustained a broken nose, a loss of some teeth, and a strained hand and thumb.
 He held the title the following year.

 In 1930, Douglas married Irma Dempsey, a music student at Brandon College.
 They had one daughter, actress Shirley Douglas, and they later adopted a second daughter, Joan, who became a nurse.
-Actor Kiefer Sutherland, son of daughter Shirley and actor Donald Sutherland, is his grandson.
+His daughter, Shirley, married actor Donald Sutherland; through Shirley, Kiefer Sutherland is Tommy Douglas’ grandson.